Starting therapy can feel like a big step—especially if you’re not totally sure what to say or where to begin. My job is to make that part easier.

 With over 15 years of clinical experience that spans diverse settings, including community mental health, high-crisis inpatient care, and residential programs for foster youth.
 I have supported individuals and families facing anxiety, depression, blended family dynamics, neurodivergence, and significant life transitions such as loss, incarceration, or shifting roles within family structure.

-Through Grow Therapy I provide individual outpatient therapy services.
-Any additional or added services such as a letter of enrollment or other documentation requests are separate services and will require a separate fee.
+Through Grow Therapy I only provide individual outpatient therapy services to adults.
+Any additional/added services such as treatment to a minor (age 17 or younger), documentation requests (such as a letter of enrollment), court requests, special accommodations, mental health or other assessments are separate services that will require a separate fee and are not supported nor offered at this time.

 I am a straight-forward but empathic therapist, who also appreciates the same from her clients.
 I also believe in the social work mission of starting where the client is, so sessions are based upon that analogy.
 I have experience in many areas, including hospital, foster care, group homes, forensics, Veterans, home health, etc. I received my Masters of Social Science Administration from Case Western Reserve Univerity, and my Doctorate of Psychology from California Southern University.
 Although I have a doctorate degree, my scope of practice does not fall under psychological testing, pharmacological practices, nor community services.
 I only do individual therapy so if you need case management (such as letters), family/couples therapy, psychologicial testing, or medication, please refer to those licensed or practicing in those areas.